-The Green Bank has established an Evaluation Framework to guide the assessment, monitoring and reporting of the program impacts and processes, including, but not limited to energy savings and clean energy production and the resulting societal impacts or benefits arising from clean energy investment.42 This framework focuses primarily on assessing the market transformation the Green Bank is enabling, including:
+The Green Bank has established an Evaluation Framework to guide the assessment, monitoring and reporting of the program impacts and processes, including, but not limited to energy savings and clean energy production and the resulting societal impacts or benefits arising from clean energy investment.50 This framework focuses primarily on assessing the market transformation the Green Bank is enabling, including:

-- Supply of Capital including affordable interest rates, longer term maturity options, improved underwriting standards, etc. - Consumer Demand increasing the number of projects, increasing the comprehensiveness of projects, etc.
+- Supply of Capital including affordable interest rates, longer term maturity options, improved underwriting standards, etc. - Consumer Demand increasing the number of projects, increasing the comprehensiveness of projects, etc. - Financing Performance Data and Risk Profile making data publicly available to reduce perceived technology risks by current or potential private investors. - Societal Impact the benefits society receives from more investment and deployment of clean energy.

-42 https://ctgreenbank.com/wp-content/uploads/2017/02/CTGreenBank-Evaluation-Framework-July-2016.pdf
+50 https://ctgreenbank.com/wp-content/uploads/2017/02/CTGreenBank-Evaluation-Framework-July-2016.pdf